 - Google Analytics to monitor the page views, number of unique and repeat visitors, traffic via the website.

 - Social Media Tracking tools like Google Alerts, Tweet deck, Hootsuite inform you when your business is mentioned somewhere especially in the social communities.

-- CRM software’s enable you to track the customer preferences, sales stages and maintain the customer relationships.
+- CRM software enables you to track customer preferences, sales stages, and maintain customer relationships.